|Country:||United Kingdom (UK)|

 |› HumuleneFlavors: woody, noble, spicy (α-caryophyllene)||30-40%35% avg|

 |› CaryophylleneFlavors: pepper, woody, herbal (β-caryophyllene)||0-0%0% avg.|

 |› All OthersIncluding β-pinene, linalool, geranoil & selinene||19-40%|

 Some popular beer styles that make use of the Mystic hop include IPA, Pale Ale, ESB & Saison.

 If the Mystic hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Mystic substitutions.

-Experienced brewers have chosen the following hops as substitutions of Mystic:
+Experienced brewers have chosen the following hop varieties as substitutions of Mystic: